JasonQSY/JasonQSY.github.io/content/pages/about.md

 Title: About me
 Date: 2016-2-10
-Modified: 2017-3-18
+Modified: 2017-8-31

 ## Profile

-My name is Qian Shengyi (JasonQSY), a sophomore student in Univerisity of Michigan - Shanghai Jiao Tong Univerisity Joint Intitute (UM-SJTU JI).
-My major is Electronic and Computer Engineering (ECE).
-I'm currenrlt enrolled in Univerisity of Michigan and I'll pursue Computer Science (CS) degree in UM.
+I'm Shengyi Qian (alias @JasonQSY), a junior student of University of Michigan (UMich).
+I'm pursing a Computer Science (CS) degree and also interested in specific Mathematics topics.

 My main experience focuses on web development and machine learning.
-I'm interested in reinforcement learning, computer vision, deep learning and distributed systems.
+For CS, I'm interested in reinforcement learning, computer vision, deep learning and distributed systems.
+And for Mathematics, I'm mostly interested in algebra and its application on Computer Science, especially.

+For more information, please have a look at my CV.

 ## Contact